lowlowd/WEALTHSIMPLE-BONUS/src/data/post/core-vs-premium-vs-generation.md

 **Banking:**

-- 1.25% interest on Chequing balance
+- 0.75% base interest on Chequing balance
-- Can boost to 1.75% with $2,000+/month direct deposit
+- Can boost to 1.25% with $2,000+/month direct deposit

 **Crypto:**